devgizzo/homerow/README.md

 The launching of the applications in your distro is something you should take care of yourself using a script.
 I have modified Gnome Dash to Panel extension to show the shortcuts and to handle the keyboard shortcuts.
 But other distros have other ways to handle shortcuts.

 Guides to install [Keyd](https://github.com/rvaiya/keyd/tree/master) and [Kanata](https://github.com/jtroo/kanata) can be found on github.
-Both basically use a systemd service to launch an executable with the corresponding [kanata.kbd](https://github.com/devgizzo/homerow/blob/main/linux/kanata.cfg) found in the corresponding folder or the [keyd.conf](https://github.com/devgizzo/homerow/blob/main/linux/keyd.conf)
+Both basically use a systemd service to launch an executable with the corresponding config [kanata.kbd](https://github.com/devgizzo/homerow/blob/main/linux/kanata.cfg) or [keyd.conf](https://github.com/devgizzo/homerow/blob/main/linux/keyd.conf)

 ## MacOs

 MacOS works through [Raycast](https://www.raycast.com/) for assigning shortcuts to launch apps.
 These shortcuts are then mapped from a key mapper like Karabiner.
 For MacOS I first worked with [Karabiner-elements](https://github.com/pqrs-org/Karabiner-Elements), you can install this with the [karabiner.json](https://github.com/devgizzo/homerow/blob/main/macos/karabiner.json) found in the macos folder.

 However Kanata can also be installed on macos.
-So I have created a Kanata.kbd config file to support this.
+So I have created a [kanata.kbd](https://github.com/devgizzo/homerow/blob/main/macos/kanata.kbd) config file to support this.
 Kanata needs the Karabiner driver for this.
 So if you installed Karabiner-Elements you already have this installed.
 For MacOS Kanata is more stable and the keyboard layers are more solid.
 So I am not moving back to using just Karabiner-Elements without Kanata.
 Anyway, this solution also uses Raycast to trigger the shortcuts that launch or focus the apps.

+Kanata is a bit of a hassle to install on MacOS though, because of the conflict with Karabiner itself, while it uses its driver and because security issues.
+For me it is worth it though.

 ## Windows
 A Windows version is easily created from the linux Kanata.kbd config.
 So far I have not done this yet.